ONLYOFFICE/docspace-api-sdk-swift/docs/FilesFilesAPI.md

     open class func checkFillFormDraft(fileId: Int, checkFillFormDraft: CheckFillFormDraft, completion: @escaping (_ data: StringWrapper?, _ error: Error?) -> Void)
 ```

+Checks if the current file is a form draft which can be filled out.

 For more information, see [api.onlyoffice.com](https://api.onlyoffice.com/docspace/api-backend/usage-api/check-fill-form-draft/).